TheMajorMayhem/SmileDoJ/instructor-guides/legalfoundations.md

    - **Scenario 2**: “A judge acts with bias during your trial.
 How do you respond IC?”

 3. **Criminal Code, Penal Code, Bill of Rights Proficiency**:
-   - Open-Book Quiz: The student must score **90% or higher** on the quiz, demonstrating knowledge of the Penal Code, Criminal Code, and Bill of Rights.
+   - Quiz: The student must score **90% or higher** on the quiz, demonstrating knowledge of the Penal Code, Criminal Code, and Bill of Rights.

 ---